 I stuck at 6 cm. for a while.
 I had time to paint my nails and fix my makeup.
 The birth photographer thought that was hilarious.
 We had your dad set up some cute decorations around the room (He was not amused).

 Around 4:30 AM I was 10 cm. dilated and it was time to push.
-Three contractions, five minutes, four pushes and baby was here!
+Three contractions, five minutes, four pushes and our rainbow baby birth was over.
+Baby was here!
 Alive.
 Well.
 Ours.

 She was not too happy to be out and she let us know it.
 When she was had been cleaned and bundled up, we finally got to meet her.
 Words can’t explain the feeling of overwhelming love we already had for her.
 In that moment, a piece of our hearts healed and the veil was very thin.
 Tears of joy were shed.